Running Coupling for Holographic QCD with Heavy and Light Quarks: Isotropic case: Conclusion and Discussion

-In Fig. \ref{Fig:HQstreamsol}A the 3D plots in $(\cX,\cY,\varphi)$ coordinates for heavy quarks model are presented for different boundary conditions.
-These boundary conditions $\varphi|_{z=z_h}=0$, correspond to different values of $z_h=0.45, 1.0, 1.4$ and $1.65$ that are shown by magenta, cyan, blue and orange lines, respectively (A) and combination of our solutions in left panel with 3D RG flows in $(\cX,\cY,\varphi)$ coordinates (B).
+For heavy quarks model, considering the formula \eqref{BBH}, similar to the light quark model one can cover UV limit of QFT for small values of $z$ and IR limit for larger values of $z$.

-In Fig. \ref{Fig:HQstreamsol}B we see other solutions of RG equations for the same dilaton potential ${\cal V}(\varphi)$.
-The solutions obtained via potential reconstruction method are unstable for heavy quarks also as for light quarks case.
-For fixed dilaton potential ${\cal V} (\varphi)$ we solve \eqref{cXphi} and \eqref{cYphi} and obtain different solutions that corresponds to different factors $\fb(z)$, $\varphi(z)$ and $V(z)$ but the same ${\cal V} (\varphi)$.
-When we use reconstruction potential method we have fixed $\fb(z)$, $f_0(z)$ and fixed boundary conditions for scalar field $\varphi$ and blackening function $g$, and obtain only one solution of EOM.
-Therefore this means that the obtained solution is sensitive to change of $\fb(z)$. \\
+Running coupling $\alpha=\alpha_{_{HQ}}(E;\mu,T)$ as a function of the energy scale $E$ in QFT for heavy quarks at fixed $T = 0.737$ GeV and $\mu = 0.01$ GeV is depicted in Fig.\,\ref{alphavsEHQ}.
+The Fig.\,\ref{alphavsEHQ}B presents the Fig.\,\ref{alphavsEHQ}A in different plot range.
+The Fig.\,\ref{alphavsEHQ}A shows the monotonic behavior of running coupling $\alpha(E)$ as a decreasing function that qualitatively is compatible with the perturbation results \cite{ParticleDataGroup:2022pth,Deur:2016tte}.
+Interestingly, the Fig.\,\ref{alphavsEHQ}B shows that although we can reach to the higher values of the energy scale $E$, but we cannot cover the very small values of the running coupling $\alpha$ in our holographic model for heavy quarks.
+In other words, our model automatically covers the strongly coupled regime of the QFT and some regions of UV and can not describe ultra-UV regime for heavy quarks model.

-\section{Conclusion and Discussion.}
+\section{Conclusion and Discussion}

-In the paper we have considered the running coupling constant $\alpha$ and $\beta$-function in holographic models supported by Einstein-dilaton-Maxwell action for heavy and light quarks.
-We obtain a significant dependence of the running coupling constant $\alpha$ and $\beta$-function on mass of quarks, chemical potential and temperature.
-At the first-order phase transitions, $\alpha$ and $\beta$ functions undergo jumps depending on temperature and chemical potential.
+In the paper we have considered the running coupling constant $\alpha$ in holographic models supported by Einstein-dilaton-Maxwell action for heavy and light quarks.
+We obtained a significant dependence of the running coupling constant $\alpha$ on mass of quarks, chemical potential and temperature.
+At the 1st order phase transitions, $\alpha$ undergoes jumps depending on temperature and chemical potential.
 For heavy quarks these jumps depend more sharply on thermodynamic parameters.
-The magnitudes of the jumps increase with decreasing energy scales for both light and heavy quarks.\\
+The magnitudes of the jumps increase with decreasing energy scales both for light and heavy quarks.\\